 - Fold the squares diagonally to create little triangles and use a fork to crimp the edges of the triangle.

 - Cut a tiny slice in the top of each triangle.
 This lets the steam out during baking and also makes the turnovers look pretty because there will be a little cherry filling peeking through the top.

 - Place the turnovers on a cookie sheet lined with parchment paper or a Silpat.

 - Repeat for the other section of dough.

 - Chill the formed turnovers for about 10 minutes in the freezer to help them hold their shape during baking.

 - Remove cookie sheets from the freezer.

-- Bake for 20 minutes or until the turnover cookies are golden brown.
-It may take longer than 20 minutes if your turnover cookies are particularly cold.
+- Bake for 20 minutes or until the turnovers are golden brown.
+It may take longer than 20 minutes if your turnovers are particularly cold.
 Although you can eat them before they brown (you won't get sick), they are so much better when they have time to get a little crispy.
 You don't want them to burn, but they should achieve the golden brown color that you see in my photo.